derjasper/ResponsiveMarkup/README.md

 Three modes are supported: View, simple edit and extended edit.

 * View: display
-* simple edit: only blocks specifying an area using the `area-id` and their children can be edited
+* simple edit: Only blocks specifying an area using the `area-id` and their children can be edited.
+This allows defining templates which cannot be messed up by the user.
 * extended edit: no restrictions